hezhengda/theoretical-electrocatalysis/README.md

       Maybe I can also add some notes in here.
 ```

+> All the examples in this project will contain:
+> (1) the python script for creating the input files (We are going to use [aiida](https://aiida.readthedocs.io/projects/aiida-core/en/latest/) and [hzdplugins](https://github.com/hezhengda/hzdplugins) for all the simulations)
+> (2) The actual input files (in case some people do not like to use python)
+> (3) The structural information (.cif file) of the structure.

 ## Proposed procedure that we are going to cover in this project

 ### How to build structures for the simulation?